 Now that you’re retired (or nearly so), you face the big question: will you outspend and outlive your portfolio?
 The answer: it depends on four uncertainties we all face.
 They’re four interlocking pieces of a puzzle: how much we spend; how we invest; market returns; and life span.
-We decide the first two, leaving the last two that are not in our control.
+We’re in control and decide the first two.
+That leaves the last two that are not in our control.
 But Nest Egg Care uses a “planning trick” that eliminates the uncertainty of market returns for your financial retirement plan: you always assume you will face the most horrible sequence of financial returns in history.
 It can’t be worse.
 It can only be better.

 Nest Egg Care leads you through the key decisions for your retirement financial plan by applying four CORE principles.
 You CHOOSE your Safe Spending Rate: for once it’s better to be older.
-You OBEY the rules as to How to invest: two are critical.
-You RECALCULATE your Safe Spending Rate often: it can only get better.
-It’s most likely we’ll experience a better sequence of market returns than drives our initial SSR% to a low level.
+You OBEY the two critical rules as to How to invest.
+You RECALCULATE your Safe Spending Rate often: it can only get better – increase over time.
+It’s most likely we’ll experience a better sequence of market returns than the horrible one we always plan for that drives our initial SSR% and Safe Spending Amount to a low level.
 You EXECUTE: keep it simple.
 Nest Egg Care recommends a shockingly simple investment portfolio that you’ll follow for the rest of your life.

 Nest Egg Care leads you through the steps.
 You’ll see how Tom Canfield’s plan has played out over time.
 Start now, and you’ll well be on the way to maximizing the joys of retirement.